cdurri/fe-truetraveller/README.md

-# FE starter with Gulp, PUG, SASS
+# FE clone of truetraveller.com homepage with Gulp, PUG, SASS

 This is a Pug and Sass starter project using gulp for task automation.